-Full and part time employment can be for a maximum period up to three years in duration.
+Full and part time employment can either be for a maximum period (eg. one, three, five years) or on an ongoing basis.

-Except where otherwise stated in the Employment Agreement, the initial employment of full and part time employees is subject to a probationary period of six months.
+Except where otherwise stated in the Employment Agreement, the initial employment of full and part time employees is subject to a probationary period of three months.